Aged Care Trainers and Assessors

 Aged care is a rapidly growing industry.
 Tens of thousands more carers are needed in the coming years.

-To fill this demand, Australia needs qualified and experienced trainers who will teach people the skills and knowledge they need to serve as care providers.
+To fill this demand, the country needs qualified and experienced trainers and assessors who will teach people the skills and knowledge they need to serve as care providers.

 If you want to become an Aged Care Trainer, start on your journey today:

-1. Take up a formal qualification and use it to gain practical, on-the-job work experience in an aged care facility to be an expert in aged care.
+1. Take up and complete a formal qualification and use it to gain practical, on-the-job work experience in an aged care facility to be an expert in aged care.

-2. Get formally qualified as a trainer and assessor with the Certificate IV in Training and Assessment so you can deliver nationally recognised and accredited training courses
+2. Get formally qualified as a trainer and assessor when you complete the Certificate IV in Training and Assessment so you can deliver nationally recognised and accredited training courses

-3. Develop the training experience you need, and finally, find the training job you want.
+3. Develop the training experience you need, and finally, find the training job you want, and form a genuine career around personal care.

 Once you meet these requirements, you can now expand into a training career and begin helping new students begin their own careers in aged care.